epicchainlabs/epicchain-trace-visualizer/docs/Neo Express Invocation File.md

 ### `operation` Property

-For invoking N3 contracts, the operation must be specified by name in the invocation file.
+For invoking contracts, the operation must be specified by name in the invocation file.

 ### `args` Property

-The `args` property contains an array of contract parameters to be passed to the contact via the invoke script. neo-express generates the invoke script for the contract specified via the `contract` and  `operation` property.
+The `args` property contains an array of contract parameters to be passed to the contact via the invoke script.epicchain-express generates the invoke script for the contract specified via the `contract` and  `operation` property.

 The following JSON types are treated as the corresponding Contract parameter type: